atzan2021/VentTrainer/README.md

-# VentTrainer (edited)
+# VentTrainer
-A website to experiment with ventilator settings
+A web based simulator of a ventilator and the ventilated patient, in order to experiment with ventilator settings

 ## about this application